bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 3. What is an event listener?
 it is coding that waits on an event to occur and does what it was specified to do should that event occur
-4. Why would we convert a NodeList into an Array? so that you can use your javascript instead of using the nodelists that is a browser api that let you access dom elements
+4. Why would we convert a NodeList into an Array? so that you can use your javascript to modify the array instead of using the nodelists that is a browser api that let you access dom elements
 5. What is a component?
-it is a reusable piece of code that you can use throughout your design
+any web page item that utilizes css javascript an html for functionality